Christmas is obviously a time of giving, but when it comes to our kids, we have a tendency to go a little overboard.

-When I was a kid, Santa seemed to bring a ton of gifts.
+When I was a kid, Santa seemed to bring a lot of gifts.

 I’m not sure if the gifts were actually from Santa, I just know there were way more gifts under the tree the morning after he came.

-If this is an area of concern for you, try reading or watching The Polar Express together.
+If multiple Santa gifts is an area of concern for you, try reading or watching The Polar Express together.

-It’s a great story and lays the single-gift groundwork very well.
+It’s a great story and lays the single Santa gift groundwork very well.

 What About Stocking Stuffers?